For Athletes, Net Worth Includes

 • Ownership stakes, media, and real estate often surpass contract value.

-• Players with long careers can accumulate 9-figure net worth’s by 35.
+• Long careers can accumulate 9-figure net worth’s by age 35.

 Example